yuanxiaochenAC/EvoAgentX/docs/index.md

   If you're interested, you can even **extend this workflow beyond arXiv**, integrating it with other academic search platforms like **Google Scholar**, and turn it into a fully functional research assistant application!
 Check [here](https://github.com/EvoAgentX/EvoAgentX/blob/main/examples/workflow/arxiv_workflow.py) to play with this workflow.

-## 🧰 EvoAgentX Built-in Tools Summary
+## 🧰 EvoAgentX Built-in Tools Overview
 EvoAgentX ships with a comprehensive suite of **built-in tools**, enabling agents to interact with code environments, search engines, databases, filesystems, images, and browsers.
 These modular toolkits form the backbone of multi-agent workflows and are easy to extend, customize, and test.

 Categories include: